 If you were using semver ranges then this new version of

-foobar will likely be deployed to production before you notice errors and need to roll back.
-Like before, you need to manually work out which dependency caused it and pin it manually by editing
+foobar will likely be deployed to production automatically one day, sometime after which you notice errors and realise you need to fix it.
+Like before, you need to manually work out which dependency caused it - assuming you guess correctly that it was a new dependency version at fault - and pin it manually by editing

 package.json one dependency at a time.